mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 ## Interactively Determining Words to Learn
 This was a tricky problem, let me set the scene:
-We want to be able to switch between Chinese and English, but we can't always do that at the sentence/subtitle level because there is not a clean break to switch from one to the other.
+We want to be able to switch between Mandarin and English, but we can't always do that at the sentence/subtitle level because there is not a clean break to switch from one to the other.
 ( | = talking and . = not talking)
-Chinese Vocal Track (1)
+Mandarin Vocal Track (1)
 English Vocal Track (2) ``1:.....|||||||..|||||..||....|||||.||||||.||....``
 ``2:....|||||..||||||.||.......||||..||||.|||.....``